An impressive voice over demo will lead casting directors to hire you for voice over projects and help launch your voice acting career.

 Be sure to leave a quick pause between tracks if you’re using multiple tracks.
 You can include as many tracks on a demo as you like, but be sure to send people only the tracks that they ask for.
 For instance, don’t send an audio publisher who works strictly with narrators a sample of your telephone prompts.

-Tip: A demo isn’t simply a bunch of disparate spots mindlessly thrown together.
+Tip: A demo isn’t simply a bunch of random spots mindlessly thrown together.
 Your voice over demo will reflect your level of professionalism, as well as the value that you have to offer your client should they hire you.
-Consider separating your demos by themes, or by skill sets that you wish to show off.
-For instance, create a ‘commercial’ demo that is different from an ‘elearning demo,’ which is different from a ‘French language demo.’
+Consider separating your demos by themes or by skill sets that you wish to show off.
+For instance, create a ‘commercial’ demo that is different from an ‘eLearning demo,’ which is different from a ‘French language demo.’

 Why should most demos be 30 to 60 seconds long?
 Well, most people, including your prospective clients, have shorter attention spans now than they used to.
-These diminished attention spans are then exacerbated by the fact that clients are skimming through numerous auditions in search of the right voice for their project.
+These short attention spans are then further challenged by the fact that clients are skimming through numerous auditions in search of the right voice for their project.
 If your demo doesn’t grab your listener immediately, the opportunity is lost.

-You want to instantly grip your prospective client’s attention and keep it firmly in your grasp, while succinctly demonstrating all that you’re capable of doing.
-If you ramble on for a long time, your listener’s interest will wane.
+You want to instantly get your prospective client’s attention and keep it firmly in your grasp, while quickly showing all that you’re capable of doing.
+If you ramble on for a long time, your listener’s interest will fade.
 As a result, you lose out on being noticed and contacted for an audition.

 You’re battling for space in the listeners’ minds.
-If you want to get even the slightest piece of a client’s attention, or, ideally, their undivided attention, what you’re saying and how you’re saying it both need to be worth their while.
+If you want to get even the slightest piece of a client’s attention—or ideally, their undivided attention—what you’re saying and how you’re saying it needs to be worth their while.

-While it’s likely that your first demo will have multiple spots on it ,consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the optimal way to effectively market your voice over services.
+While it’s likely your first demo will have multiple spots consisting of your strongest voice over skills, having a wide variety of bite-size demos to promote your voice, style, and expertise is the best way to market your voice over services.

 Here’s how to approach production:

 When it comes to impressing a potential client, you often only get one opportunity to show off your skills.
 You have to be ready to prove your capabilities when prompted.
-You should always be equipped with a selection of your strongest work compiled in bite-size demos, organized by genre, or style of read.
+You should always be ready with a selection of your strongest work compiled in bite-size demos, organized by genre or style of read.